Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 Monthly Subscriptions

-Before going shopping, always ensure funds are sufficient by creating a budget.
+Before going shopping, always ensure you have sufficient funds by creating a budget.

 Eliminating monthly subscriptions can help create a bigger budget for all shopping needs.